SpeedyZ500/pytest-instructions/README.md

 When testing a class there are additional things you should be testing other than simply the returned data.
 These are the **Side effects**, the contents of the class that is changed by the function being tested.

+## 6 Using Fixtures

-## 6 Test Class
+## 7 Test Class

 There are ways to group tests together, this is particularly useful when testing related methods.

-## 7 Using Fixtures
+However class variables are also shared between tests of the same class, so you must once again use fixtures to prevent side effects and inconsistent testing.

 ## 8 Parameterizing Tests